Free Article: Wrapping up the School Year with Social Thinking

 mail iconfacebook iconinstagram iconX iconpinterest iconlinkedin icon

-A teacher recently shared her thoughts on the end of the school year, referring to it as the time when teachers and caregivers have everything to do and students have… nothing to do.
+A teacher recently shared her thoughts on the end of the school year, referring to it as the time when educators and families have everything to do, and students have…nothing to do.
 While this, of course, is an overgeneralization, many of us might be able to relate.
-So how do we finish up the school year with Social Thinking in an intentional, but also realistic way?
+So how do we finish up the school year with Social Thinking in an intentional but also realistic way?

-A teacher recently shared her thoughts on the end of the school year, referring to it as the time when teachers and caregivers have everything to do and students have… nothing to do.
+A teacher recently shared her thoughts on the end of the school year, referring to it as the time when educators and families have everything to do, and students have…nothing to do.
 While this, of course, is an overgeneralization, many of us might be able to relate.
-So how do we finish up the school year with Social Thinking in an intentional, but also realistic way?
+So how do we finish up the school year with Social Thinking in an intentional but also realistic way?

 Brain Wires

-In our new curriculum YASD Teaching Curriculum and Support Guide we include a lesson on teaching students about the brain and learning styles.
-We’ve had fun and success creating brains out of modeling clay and using pipe cleaners of different lengths stuck into clay to represent the different wires we each have in our brains.
-Read more about the idea of brain smarts, brain wires, and social smarts.
+In the You Are a Social Detective!
+Teaching Curriculum and Support Guide we include a lesson on teaching students about the brain and learning styles.
+We’ve had fun and success creating brains out of modeling clay and using pipe cleaners of different lengths stuck into the clay to represent the different wires we each have in our brains.
+Read more here.

 While this is a popular activity at the start of the school year, we find it is also a great way to wrap up and reflect at the end of the school year.
 Here are some discussion questions we use in our work with students: